Wave Sound by Rebecca Belmore, Gros Morne National Park, LandMarks2017

 How does PIA fund its projects?

 PIA is centered around collective philanthropy.
-Members contribute through donations and fundraising events to support Project Development initiatives.
+Members contribute through donations and fundraising events to support our funding initiatives.

 How many projects does PIA fund in a year?

-It varies depending on what kind of projects come forward.
+It varies depending on what kind of projects come forward and PIA’s annual funding budget.
 Refer to PIA’s project database to see what has been funded in the past.

 Has PIA funded an organization more than once?